Nikunj-Khinchi/Bidding-Platform/Readme.md

 ## Description

-This is a comprehensive RESTful API for a real-time bidding platform built with Node.js, Express, Socket.io, and PostgreSQL.
+This is a comprehensive RESTful API for a real-time bidding platform built with Node.js, Express, Socket.io, and MYSQL.

 ## Features